pm98zz-c/in-outdoor/README.md

 # in-outdoor
-A tiny shell script to switch the Gnome desktop environment from dark/to light theme.
-I'm using for when using my laptop from indoor to outdoor, but can be used for night/day times too.
+A tiny shell script to switch the Gnome desktop environment from dark to light theme.
+I'm using for when using it when moving my laptop from indoor to outdoor, but can be used for night/day times too.

 It supports both standard GTK3 themes and the newer Gnome 42 global "dark mode", ensuring all application are toggled regardless of which one they use.